-Agencies wishing to purchase competitive items from vendors with the "Prevent New Orders" status set "For All Departments" should inform such vendors that the vendor registration fee is required.
+Fee exemption codes are never an appropriate way to facilitate a purchase from an existing statewide contract or a centrally processed and competitively bid agency contract.
+Agencies wishing to purchase from vendors holding such contracts with the "Prevent New Orders" status should inform such vendors that the vendor registration fee is required.
 Helpful information is available on the Purchasing Division website for payment and registration procedures.